 This shows that most PLHIV are already taking ARVs and are aware of the importance of taking the prescribed doses and visiting clinics for in-person check-ups.
 This also explains why women, despite heavy workloads, try not to skip their clinic visits.
 One female FGD participant said the following:

 How can I not come to the clinic?
-I am now depending on these pills; my health was very bad as compare to now. . . . this is a place you cannot ignore to come if you have this disease.
+I am now depending on these pills; my health was very bad as compares to now. . . . this is a place you cannot ignore to come if you have this disease.

 Male FGD participants confirmed that women are more likely to attend scheduled appointments.
 Men usually go to the clinics when their health conditions worsen.
 One male participant declared the following:

 In most cases, women are more likely than men to attend clinics. . . .
-Most men prefer to go to the clinics after their health conditions have started to become critical.
+Most men prefer to go to the clinics after their health conditions have started to become critical/deteriorate.
 You will hear somebody saying ‘ndifwa’ ” [a native word implying, “I am dying”] and that is when he remembers to go for medications.

 One key informant reported that patients attend scheduled clinic visits more frequently than before: